-Use our perimeter of a rectangle calculator if you need to quickly estimate what is the perimeter of a specific rectangle.
-Try to enter some values or read on to learn more about rectangles.
+Use our perimeter of a rectangle calculator if you need to estimate quickly what the perimeter of a specific rectangle is.
+Try to enter some values, or read on to learn more about rectangles.
 In the following text, we explain in detail how to find the perimeter of a rectangle with 10 different perimeter of a rectangle formulas.

-Rectangle is a quadrilateral with four right angles (4 * 90° = 360°).
-Its name is derived from the Latin word rectangulus which means right (rectus) angle (angulus).
-The opposite sides of rectangle are parallel to each other and of equal length.
-Rectangle has two diagonals which intersect in the middle of the rectangle and are of equal lengths.
+The rectangle is a quadrilateral with four right angles (4 × 90° = 360°).
+Its name is derived from the Latin word rectangulus, which means right (rectus) angle (angulus).
+The opposite sides of the rectangle are parallel to each other and of equal length.
+A rectangle has two diagonals that intersect in the middle of the rectangle and are of equal lengths.
 In the picture below, you can see a typical rectangle with marked parameters:

-There are two other characteristic quantities which are not shown in the picture:
+There are two other characteristic quantities that are not shown in the picture:

 You can always circumscribe a circle on the rectangle because its center is equidistant from all of its four vertices.
 Moreover, the center of this circle lies exactly at the intersection of two diagonals.
 However, you can't inscribe a circle into every rectangle.
-In fact, you can do it only with a square which is special case of a rectangle.
-Square is a quadrilateral with four right angles and all four sides of equal lengths.
-Check out our perimeter, area and diagonal of a square calculators if you need to solve specific problems with squares!
+In fact, you can do it only with a square, which is a special case of a rectangle.
+A Square is a quadrilateral with four right angles and all four sides of equal lengths.
+Check out our perimeter of a square calculator or the diagonal of a square calculator if you need to solve specific problems with squares!

 How to find the perimeter of a rectangle?

 A perimeter is a path that surrounds any two-dimensional shape.
-You can think of it like a fence that is required to surround a yard of a garden.
-A circle is a special figure, because its perimeter is usually called the circumference.
+You can think of it as a fence that is required to surround a yard or a garden.
+A circle is a special figure because a circle's perimeter is usually called the circumference.

-With this perimeter of a rectangle calculator, you can make calculations in almost any units you want.
+With this perimeter of a rectangle calculator, you can make calculations in almost any unit you want.
 To learn more about length units, check out our length converter!

 What's the perimeter of a rectangle formula?

-With the above equations we can now derive various perimeter of a rectangle formulas that are used by calculator on this site:
+With the above equations, we can now derive various perimeter of rectangle formulas that are used by the calculator on this site:

 - Given length and width: